CLI & MCP

 authenticated with no copy-pasting.
 Run wabery doctor to confirm.
 To override,

-set WABERY_API_KEY (and optionally WABERY_BASE_URL).
+set WABERY_API_KEY (and optionally WABERY_BASE_URL, which defaults to the API

 Run without installing